Theoretical Investigation on Inductive Bias of Isolation Forest: DEPTH FUNCTION OF IFOREST

 \subsection{The random walk model for iTrees}

-We denote the average depth of a point $\mathbf{x}$ in an iTree as $h(\mathbf{x}; D, \mathbf{\Theta})$, where $\mathbf{\Theta}$ consists of all the randomness from the construction of the iTree, including the random subsampling, random attribute selections, and random split values.
+We denote the average depth of a point $\mathbf{x}$ in an iTree as $h(\mathbf{x}; D, \mathbf{\Theta})$, where $\mathbf{\Theta}$ consists of all the randomness from the construction of the iTree, including the randomness of attribute selections and split values sampling.
 To begin with, we introduce the following conclusion. \begin{proposition}[Concentration of iForest] For any fixed dataset $D$ and any $\mathbf{x} \in \mathcal{X}$, we have